initialed85/initialed85.github.io/content/posts/how-to-write-code-like-a-dinosaur.md

 - TypeScript

-Initially this sounds a bit like any of the various coding games / exercises out there but I've chosen to add what I think is a slight difference in that all user sessions have network stack access to the same network as all other user sessions.
+Initially this sounds a bit like any of the various coding games / exercises out there but I've chosen to add what I think is a slight variation in that all user sessions have network stack access to the same network as all other user sessions (in time I'll probably permit this to be broken up into groups, permitting isolated group sessions).

 You can access a running instance of it at [dinosaur.initialed85.cc](https://dinosaur.initialed85.cc/); have a play, see if you can break it, feel free to exploit any glaring security holes I've missed.